nhsconnect/FHIR-CDS/pages/explore/api_referral_request.md

       <td><code class="highlighter-rouge">0..*</code></td>
     <td>Reference<br>(Any)</td>
     <td>Additional information to support referral or transfer of care request</td>
 <td>This SHOULD be populated by the CDSS.
-Secondary concerns SHOULD be be carried in this element.</td>
+Secondary concerns SHOULD be be carried in this element using the <a href="https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-Observation-1">CareConnect-Observation-1</a> profile.</td>
  </tr>
 <tr>
   <td><code class="highlighter-rouge">note</code></td>